charguer/optitrust/sc_artifact.md

-This document explains how to reproduce results form the paper submission entitled "OptiTrust: an Interactive Framework for Source-to-Source Transformations"
+A clean PDF version of this document is available from: http://www.chargueraud.org/research/2022/sc_optitrust/

-A clean PDF version of this document is availble from: http://www.chargueraud.org/research/2022/sc_optitrust/
+This document explains how to reproduce results form the paper submission entitled "OptiTrust: an Interactive Framework for Source-to-Source Transformations".

-# Part 1: Reproduce performance comparison
+# Part 1: Reproduction of the performance comparison

 ## Objectives